microsoft/ICSE2019/README.md

 ## Reinforcement Learning

 This will be a presentation interspersed with 3 notebook demos.
 The notebooks are available in the Rlearn subdirectory of this repository.
+Note that all demos were developed using python version 3.6  - available on the DSVM as `source activate py36`.

 * To run the two "Maze" demos you will need to install the current `pybrain` from github, by running: